kata-containers/kata-containers/kernel/README.md

 Note: The kernel version and configuration file live in different locations, which could result in a circular dependency on your (runtime or packaging) PR.
-In this case, the PR you submit needs to be tested together with a patch from another kata-containers repository.
+In this case, the PR you submit needs to be tested together with a patch from another Kata Containers repository.
 To do this you have to specify which repository and which pull request [it depends on][depends-on-docs].

 [runtime-versions-file]: https://github.com/kata-containers/runtime/blob/master/versions.yaml